MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

    The image must be provided as a raw resource of the application, either :ref:`internal or external <chapter.microej.applicationResources>`.
 For external resource loading, the BSP must implement the proper Abstraction Layer API (LLAPI), see :ref:`section_externalresourceloader` for more information on the implementation.

 .. warning::
    The new image is a ``ResourceVectorImage``.
-In the current implementation, an image loaded with the ``AvdImageLoader`` is allocated in the Managed heap.
+In the current implementation, an image loaded with the ``AvdImageLoader`` is allocated in the Managed Heap.
 To release memory, the application must close the image and remove any references to it.

 Limitations
 -----------